The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Hilarity does NOT ensue.

-Riddick is the scary one
+Riddick is the scarier of the two

 Richard P. Riddick, (from the film, Pitch Black) is neither shy, nor perfect.
 Riddick is a killer.
 It may be during a robbery that goes sideways.
 It may be to escape the law (for-hire) man who gets a payday for chasing Riddick back to prison.
 It may be against a species looking to eat everyone alive.
 Doesn’t matter.
 Riddick is a killer.